Introducing “Light the SPARK: Emerging Artists Exhibit” program, new for 2023.

 Is creating your own photography exhibit something you really want to try but it seems too intimidating, too complicated and too expensive?

 Through our innovative Light the SPARK program, we will help you learn the basics of how to create a photography exhibit from a concept to finished work hanging on the wall, all under the guidance of experienced professionals.
-Work with a professional curator, Darcie Kennedy, with other photography and exhibit pros, and with fellow-first exhibitors to mount a group exhibit for the 2023 SPARK Photo Festival.
-The exhibit will be on view from April 1 to 30th.
-We provide workshops, guidance, marketing support and a venue, and our sponsors provide all of the funding for workshops, printing and framing.
-There’s no cost to participate.
-All you have to bring is your creativity, images and your enthusiasm.
+Work with exhibiting, printing and photography professionals, and with fellow-first exhibitors to mount a group exhibit for the 2024 SPARK Photo Festival.
+The exhibit will be on view from April 1 to 30 in Peterborough.

 Program and Application Details: